EAST RICHMOND BEEKEEPERS ASSOCIATION

 Picture

-For those in the city of Richmond and eastern counties near Richmond, Virginia, if you see a swarm of bees (typically a large number of bees hanging on a limb or other area where you have not seen them before), please contact the East Richmond Beekeeper’s Association.
+If you live in the City of Richmond or the eastern counties near Richmond, Virginia and see a swarm of honeybees (usually a large cluster of bees hanging from a tree limb, fence, or other surface where they weren’t before), please contact the East Richmond Beekeepers Association by completing this short form.

 What is a swarm?